wp-plugins/gwolle-gb/readme.txt

 = Which entries are visible on the Frontend? =

-Starting with version 0.9.9.1, the following entries are listed on the Frontend:
+Starting with version 1.0, the following entries are listed on the Frontend:
 * Checked
-* Not Deleted / not in the Trash
+* Not in the Trash
 * Not marked as Spam
 Before that, in 0.9.7, all the 'checked' entries were visible.